David Pountney Artistic Director

 David Pountney became internationally known through his production of Katya Kabanova at the 1972 Wexford Festival.
 Between 1975 and 1980, he was Director of Productions for Scottish Opera.
 Productions there featured a Janáček cycle in collaboration with Welsh National Opera.
 He directed the world premiere of David Blake’s Toussaint in 1977 (ENO) and went on to become ENO’s Director of Productions in 1980, directing over 20 operas.
 He has directed many world premieres, including three by Peter Maxwell Davies for which he also wrote the libretto, and has translated operas into English from Russian, Czech, German and Italian.
 As a freelance director from 1992 he worked regularly in Zurich, at Vienna State Opera, Bayerische Staatsoper as well as opera houses in America and Japan, and in the UK has a long-standing association with Opera North.
 He received a Janáček medal for his Janáček cycle in Wales and Scotland, and a Martinů medal for his productions of Julietta and Greek Passion (Opera North and Bregenz Festival).
 His productions have twice won an Olivier award.
 Recent engagements include Prince Igor, The Passenger (Houston and New York); Kommilitonen, his third opera written in collaboration with Peter Maxwell Davies (Royal Academy of Music and US premiere at the Juilliard School, New York); a new Philip Glass opera, Spüren der Verirrten, for the opening of a new opera house in Linz which won the Schickaneder Prize for best opera production in 2013, and Die Zauberflöte for the lake stage in Bregenz, where he has been Intendant since 2003.
-Since 2011 he has been Chief Executive and Artistic Director of WNO, where he has directed Berg’s Lulu, Rossini’s Guillaume Tell and Mosè in Egitto.
+Between 2011-2015 he was Chief Executive and Artistic Director of WNO, and since December 2015 has been WNO Artistic Director.
+While at WNO he has directed Berg’s Lulu, Rossini’s Guillaume Tell and Mosè in Egitto.
 He is a CBE, a Chevalier in the French Ordre des Arts et Lettres, has the Cavalier’s Cross of the Order of Merit of the Republic of Poland and was awarded the Ehrenkreuz des Bundes Osterreich in 2014.

 Lothar Koenigs Music Director